ampproject/amphtml/extensions/amp-list/amp-list.md

 `<amp-list>` with the `load-more` attribute expects the following additional child elements.
 All of these elements are templated.
 (Note that UX defaults for these are on the roadmap, thus it will not always be necessary to include these elements.)

 #### load-more-button (mandatory)
 An element containing the `load-more-button` attribute, usually a button.
 Clicking on this element will trigger a fetch to load more elements from the url contained in the field of the data returned corresponding to the `load-more-bookmark` attribute.
+This element can be templated via `amp-mustache`.

 #### load-more-loading (mandatory)
 An element containing the `load-more-loading` attribute.
 This element will be displayed if the user reaches the end of the list and the contents are still loading, or as a result of clicking on the `load-more-button` element (while the new children of the amp-list are still loading).